tlsnotary/tlsn/CONTRIBUTING.md

 ## Style

+This repository includes a `rustfmt.toml` file with custom formatting settings that are automatically validated by CI before any Pull Requests (PRs) can be merged.
+To ensure your code adheres to these standards, format your code using this configuration before submitting a PR.
+We strongly recommend enabling *auto format on save* to streamline this process.
+In Visual Studio Code (VSCode), you can enable this feature by turning on [`editor.formatOnSave`](https://code.visualstudio.com/docs/editor/codebasics#_formatting) in the settings.

 ### Capitalization and punctuation

 Both line comments and doc comments must be capitalized.
 Each sentence must end with a period.